All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 2. Green's Function Theory

 where $ v_{H}(1)=-i\int d2 v(1,2)G(2,2^+)$ is the Hartree potential and $\Sigma(3,4)$ is the self-energy. $1^+$ is used to indicates $t_1^+ = t_1 + 0^+$.
 By adopting the widely-used $GW$ approximation\cite{hedin1965new} to the self-energy $\Sigma(3,4)= i G(3,4)W(3,4)$, the kernel simplifies to\cite{rohlfing2000electron},

 where $\delta$ represents Dirac delta function.
-Although the frequency dependence of $W$ have been considered in solving BSE\cite{rohlfing2000electron,loos2020dynamical,zhang2023effect}, most standard implementations adapt the so-called static screening effect approximation by neglecting the frequency dependence \cite{rohlfing2000electron} such that Eq. \ref{eq:K} reduces to
+Although the frequency dependence of $W$ has been considered in solving BSE\cite{rohlfing2000electron,loos2020dynamical,zhang2023effect}, most standard implementations adapt the so-called static screening effect approximation by neglecting the frequency dependence \cite{rohlfing2000electron} such that Eq. \ref{eq:K} reduces to

-In our subsequent discussion, we use the notation $W$ to represent the static screened interaction in the limit of $\omega=0$ for brevity.
-The BSE interaction kernel includes two physically distinct terms, the bare Coulomb interaction and the static screened exchange interaction.
-In the limit where the parameter W approaches the value of $v$ as the dielectric term $\epsilon$ approaches one, the second term precisely recovers the bare exchange term within the Hartree-Fock approximation.
+In our subsequent discussion, we use the notation $W(\textbf{r},\textbf{r}^{\prime})$ to represent the static screened interaction in the limit of $\omega=0$ for brevity.
+The BSE interaction kernel includes two physically distinct terms: first, the exchange term, which results from the bare Coulomb potential $v$, and second, the direct interaction term coming from the screened exchange interaction $W$.
+Note that this is in contrast with the one-electron self-energy case, and can be seen from the structure of Feynman diagrams.
+The direct interaction term is responsible for the attractive nature of electron-hole interaction and formulation of bound electron-hole states (exciton states).
+On the other hand, the exchange interaction term controls details of the excitation spectrum, such as the splitting between spin-singlet and spin-triplet excitations. \cite{rohlfing1998electron}.
+In the limit in which $W$ approaches the value of $v$ as the dielectric term $\epsilon$ approaches one, it reduces to time-dependent Hartree-Fock theory.